0xSTVNDZ/fotomatic/README.md

 ## Project Status
-Project is: _in progress_
+Project is: _completed_

 ## TO-DO
 To do:
-- do tablet responsive version
-- do mobile responsive version
+- Nothing

 Complete:
 - web version
+- tablet  version
+- mobile version

 ## Acknowledgements
 - This project was inspired by...Codecademy